Jooris van der Straeten

 Jooris van der Straeten, known as Jorge de la Rúa in Spain and in France as Georges van der Straeten (fl.
 1552–1577), was a Flemish portrait and history painter.
 Originally from Ghent, he travelled abroad and became portrait painter to the ruling houses in Portugal, Spain and France.
 A polyglot, van der Straeten was a versatile courtier, who worked primarily as a portraitist for queens.

 Life

 Jooris van der Straeten was originally from Ghent, which explains his alias of Joris van Gent (Joris of Ghent).
 It is believed he was a pupil of the prominent history and portrait painter Frans Floris in Antwerp.
 It is possible that he also trained under the prominent portrait painter Antonis Mor and travelled with him to the Iberian peninsula.
-He likely accompanied the future Spanish King Philip II when the travelled to England to marry the English Queen Mary I of England in 1554 as evidenced by the portrait he made of the future king with the order of the Garter.
+He likely accompanied the future Spanish King Philip II when the travelled to England to marry the English Queen Mary I in 1554 as evidenced by the portrait he made of the future king with the order of the Garter.
 There are also bust and rondella versions of this work.
 After leaving England he worked in Portugal.
 Catherine of Austria, Queen of Portugal paid him in 1556 for a portrait of her grandson, the future King Sebastian of Portugal at the age of two.